suhaskamath2712/pg_pyramid/README.md

 # Pyramid PostgreSQL Extensions

+## Introduction

+This project is an implementation-inspired extension set based on the Pyramid-Technique introduced in the SIGMOD'98 paper by Berchtold, Böhm, and Kriegel.
+The core idea is to map high-dimensional points into a single scalar key so that standard 1D index structures (here, PostgreSQL `btree`) can still be used for efficient candidate retrieval.
+For range queries, the high-dimensional query box is decomposed into a small set of 1D intervals, and exact filtering is then applied to remove false positives.

+In short, this repository translates the paper’s concept into practical PostgreSQL extension functions for:

+- dimensionality-reducing key mapping (`pyramid_value`)
+- range decomposition (`pyramid_ranges`)
+- exact refinement (`pyramid_contains`)
+- synthetic dataset generation (`pyramid_generate`)

+### ACM reference

+Stefan Berchtold, Christian Böhm, and Hans-Peter Kriegal.
+1998.
+The pyramid-technique: towards breaking the curse of dimensionality.
+In Proceedings of the 1998 ACM SIGMOD international conference on Management of data (SIGMOD '98).
+Association for Computing Machinery, New York, NY, USA, 142–153. https://doi.org/10.1145/276304.276318

 This repository contains a trimmed, extension-only layout for two PostgreSQL extensions:

 - `pyramid`: high-dimensional Pyramid mapping and range decomposition for btree indexing